aniruddhballal/LOANlo/README.md

 ## Tasks/Features - Stacked

-- [ ] Error displays on the main login page are not user-friendly/easy to understand
+- [ ] Should failed Captcha attempts cause prevention of login for a while? like ratelimited?
 - [ ] Field specific errors are not shown right now, because errors are displayed only on handling the submit/next button and invalid entries in any of the input fields disable the submit/next/previous buttons
 - [x] User can make the details incomplete and then navigate back and then can be stuck there - because the filed they need to fill, to complete the profile - is on the next page and the continue/next button is not taking them there because the details are incomplete
 - [ ] Take inputs from dropdown of locations, pincode autofilling based on address, and allow for gmaps pinpoint drop of location